Sushanth – A Journey from Laughter to Love Part 3

 Me: (smiling) “Yes.”

-Raghu: “I got that spark in your face, dude.”
+Raghu: “I see that spark in your face, dude.”

 Me: (blushing)

-The lecturer came, but my world had already changed.
+The lecturer came, but my world had changed.
 The rest of the class passed in a fog of dreams, thousands of thoughts swirling.
 Is she going home again?
 Will I ever see her again?
 How can I find her address?
+My thoughts never stopped.

 I went home, disappointed.
 Even my family sensed something unusual.